mnaaz-learn/Financial_chatbot/README.md

 # 📊 BCG Financial Analysis & AI Chatbot Project

 This project was completed as part of the **Boston Consulting Group (BCG) Virtual Job Simulation** via Forage.
-It involves analyzing financial data from **Apple, Microsoft, and Tesla** over the years **2022, 2023, and 2024**, building an AI chatbot, and designing interactive dashboards to deliver business insights.
+It involves analyzing financial data from **Apple, Microsoft, and Tesla** over the years **2022, 2023, and 2024**, building an AI chatbot, and to make it more interested I extented it with designing interactive dashboards to deliver business insights.

 ---